August 5, 2025

 Interpretation: This doesn’t mean the dream is dead.
 It means now’s the time to pivot.
 A postbac.
 An SMP.
 A gap year with a new MCAT plan.
 Or lean into DO schools if you’re open to that route.
 Reinvention is strategy, and it’s smart.

-The truth is, med school admissions isn’t just about numbers.
+Here’s the truth: med school admissions isn’t just about numbers.
 It’s about narrative.
 Your stats get you looked at.
 Your story gets you remembered.

-So once you’ve used the calculator and seen your potential odds based on your numbers, the next step is to build the application that brings it all to life.
 That’s what our application advising is all about: helping you craft a story that resonates beyond your stats.

 Ready to go beyond the numbers?
+Book a free call.